ANNUAL SCHOLARSHIPS

 The number of awards and amounts vary from year to year based on funding.
 For a complete description of awards please visit our Scholarship Programs page.

-The 2023 Annual Scholarship Application Period is Almost Here!
+The 2023 Annual Scholarship Application Period is Open!

 For questions, please contact via e-mail Isaac Jackson, 2023 Scholarship Committee Member, at info@ebgbf.org.